-With 80 percent of marine plastics originally being sourced from land, it stands to reason that we carry much of the weight in reducing the amount of plastics that reach our oceans.
-Let’s discuss a few simple ways we can drastically cut our contribution of plastic pollution to our oceans and be superheroes to whales and fish everywhere!
+With 80 percent of marine plastics originally being sourced from land, it stands to reason that we carry much of the weight in reducing the number of plastics that reach our oceans.
+Let’s discuss a few simple ways we can drastically cut our contribution of plastic Pollution to our oceans and be superheroes to whales and fish everywhere!

 1. Hydrate Responsibly